+Vested Ratio

+Prior to Initial Vesting Date 0

+On Initial Vesting Date, provided the Optionee is continuously employed by a Participating Company from the Date of Option Grant until the Initial Vesting Date 25%

+Plus

-Vested Ratio Prior to Initial Vesting Date 0 On Initial Vesting Date, provided the Optionee is continuously employed by a Participating Company from the Date of Option Grant until the Initial Vesting Date 25% Plus For each full month of the Optionee's continuous employment by a Participating Company from the Initial Vesting Date 2.084% In no event shall the Vested Percentage exceed 100%. (g) after the Date of Opti "Option Term Date" shall mean the date ten (10) years ion Grant.
-Percentage determined rounded down to the ne On any given date, the number of "Vested Shares" shall of Number of Option Shares multiplied by the Vested as of such date pursuant to paragraph 2(f) above and earest whole share.
-On such date, the number of "Unvested to the Number of Option Shares reduced by the number of each date.
+For each full month of the Optionee's continuous employment by a Participating Company from the Initial Vesting Date 2.084% after the Date of Option Grant.
+2.084%

+In no event shall the Vested Percentage exceed 100%.
+(9)

+(9) "Option Term Date" shall mean the date ten (10) years

+(h) On any given date, the number of "Vested Shares" shall be equal to the number of Number of Option Shares multiplied by the Vested Percentage determined as of such date pursuant to paragraph 2(f) above and rounded down to the nearest whole share.
+On such date, the number of "Unvested Shares" shall be equal to the Number of Option Shares reduced by the number of Vested Shares as of such date.